-These artworks are not on display currently, but the Cincinnati Art Museum is working towards a project to respectfully display these collections by working directly with Indigenous communities in ways that forefront and amplify Indigenous voices within the museum.
+These artworks are not currently on display, but the museum is planning to respectfully display these collections by working directly with Indigenous communities in ways that forefront and amplify their voices within the museum.

 General operating support provided by: